dataPulverizer/ImportingInD/README.md

 public import std.stdio: writeln;
 ```

-This means that the function writeln will be available in `myscript.d` but also in **all** scripts, modules, and libraries that import `myscript.d`.
+This means that the function `writeln` will be available in `myscript.d` but also in **all** scripts, modules, and libraries that import `myscript.d`.

-To stop a function in a module from being imported, mark it with private.
+To stop a function in a module from being imported, mark it with the `private` keyword.
 For example:

 ```
 // bye.d